 - Once all sides are browned, decrease the heat to low and transfer the roast to a slow cooker.

 - In the skillet on low heat, combine the orange juice and coconut aminos by pouring them into the skillet.
 Use a wooden spoon to scrape the brown bits off of the bottom of the pan.
 Pour liquid over the roast in the slow cookers.

 - Juice the lime and grapefruit over the roast.

 - Cover and cook the roast on low for 8 hours or high for 4 hours.

-- Once the roast has cooked, remove it from the crock-pot and place it on a large cooking sheet.
+- Once the roast has cooked, remove it from the crock-pot and place it on a large baking sheet.

 - Using two forks, shred the roast.
 At this time, you will be able to remove more fat from inside.
 Discard the excess fat.

-- Remove from the oven and serve in your favorite CorningWare, tray, or bowl with your preferred toppings.
-I personally adore this beauty .
+- Remove from the oven, let cool, and serve inside of your favorite Paleo “tortilla” with your favorite toppings.